 Exhibit Number Description 3.1 Second Amended and Restated Certificate of Incorporation of Anebulo Pharmaceuticals, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Annual Report on Form 10-K, filed with the SEC on September 9, 2022).
-3.2 Certificate of Correction to Second Amended and Restated Certificate of Incorporation of Anebulo Pharmaceuticals, Inc. (incorporated by reference to Exhibit 3.2 to the Company's Annual Report on Form 10-K, filed with the SEC on September 9, 2022).
-3.3 Amended and Restated Bylaws of Anebulo Pharmaceuticals, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed 4.1 with the SEC on October 13, 2022).
-4.1 Reference is made to Exhibits $3.1$ , $3.2$ and $3.3$ .
+3.2 Certificate of Correction to Second Amended and Restated Certificate of Incorporation of Anebulo Pharmaceuticals, Inc. (incorporated by reference to Exhibit 2.2 3.2 to the Company's Annual Report on Form 10-K, filed with the SEC on September 9, 2022).
+3.3 Certificate of Amendment to the Seconded Amended and Restated Certificate of Incorporation of Anebulo Pharmaceuticals, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed with the SEC on November 21, 2023).
+3.4 Amended and Restated Bylaws of Anebulo Pharmaceuticals, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed 3.4 with the SEC on October 13, 2022).
+4.1 Reference is made to Exhibits 3.1, 3.2, 3.3 and 3.4.
 4.2 Specimen Stock Certificate for Common Stock (filed as Exhibit 4.1 to the Company's Registration Statement on Form S-1 filed with the SEC on April 1, 2021 and incorporated herein by reference).
 4.3 Investors' Rights Agreement, dated June 18, 2020, between Anebulo Pharmaceuticals, Inc. and 22NW, LP (filed as Exhibit 10.3 to the Company's Registration Statement on Form S-1 filed with the SEC on April 1, 2021 and incorporated herein by reference).
-4.4 Statement on Point S-1 field with the SEC on April 1, 2021 and incorporated network of Peterence).
-Securities Purchase Agreement, dated September 25, 2022, by and between Anebulo Pharmaceuticals, Inc. and the purchasers named therein (incorporated by 4.4 reference to Exhibit 4.1 to the Company's Current Report on Form 8-K, filed with the SEC on September 29, 2022).
-4.5 Form of Common Stock Purchase Warrant, issued September 28, 2022 (incorporated by reference to Exhibit 4.2 to the Company's Current Report on Form 8-K, 4.5 filed with the SEC on September 29, 2022).
-10.1 Master Services Agreement, dated March 2, 2023, between the Company and Potrero Hill Advisors, LLC (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K, filed with the SEC on March 8, 2023).
-31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+4.4 Securities Purchase Agreement, dated September 25, 2022, by and between Anebulo Pharmaceuticals, Inc. and the purchasers named therein (incorporated by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K, filed with the SEC on September 29, 2022).
+4.5 Form of Common Stock Purchase Warrant, issued September 28, 2022 (incorporated by reference to Exhibit 4.2 to the Company's Current Report on Form 8-K, filed with the SEC on September 29, 2022).
+10.1 Executive Employment Agreement, dated October 5, 2023, between the Company and Richard Anthony Cunningham (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K, filed with the SEC on October 6, 2023).
+10.2 Loan and Security Agreement dated November 13, 2023, among the Company, 22NW LP as administrative agent, collateral agent and as a lender, and JFL Capital Management LLC (incorporated by reference to Exhibit 10.3 to the Company's Quarterly Report on Form 10-Q, filed with the SEC on November 14, 31.1 2023).
+Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to 31.1 Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to 31.2 Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
-101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File - the cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document